kiwitcms/open-source-test-management/README.md

 Software testing/Quality Assistance (it's not really assurance anymore these days) is equal parts tools & technology, documentation and process.
 Be simple:

-- when would certain testing activities be executed - daily, weekly, on every pull request or you will work from pre release branches
+- When would certain testing activities be executed - daily, weekly, on every pull request or you will work from pre release branches
-- how much time is needed for various testing/stabilization and other pre-release activities
+- How much time is needed for various testing/stabilization and other pre-release activities
-- are you going to gate changes going into certain branches (e.g. string freeze, feature freeze, bug-fixes only) or not
+- Are you going to gate changes going into certain branches (e.g. string freeze, feature freeze, bug-fixes only) or not
-- who will be responsible for all of the above and how will they communicate?
-You don't want to turn this into blaming game but everyone needs to know where & how testing fits in
+- Who will be responsible for all of the above and how will they communicate?
+You don't want to turn this into blaming game but everyone needs to know where & how testing fits
-- what about the community, how are they going to be engaged.
+- What about the community, how are they going to be engaged?
+Do you need full-time contributors or part-time, etc. What level of access & knowledge is required from them

 # Engage your community

+You want to have test executions against various builds and work towards an increasing number of PASSing results.

-A fairly tipical process would be to have a small dedicated team who is responsible for evaluating risk, documenting test plans & test cases, overseeing the process(es) and a larger pool of volunteers who lend a hand as they wish.
+A fairly tipical process would be to have a small dedicated team who is responsible for evaluating risk, documenting test plans & test cases, overseeing the process(es) and a larger pool of volunteers who will help with test execution.

 Organizing test days per area would be a good way to go.
 Call to action for verifying that bugs have indeed been fixed before a release is also good.
 Some contributors would be happy to explore the cutting edge nightly builds and give you regular feedback.

+The frequency of test execution for each test plan varies:

+- Translation - probably once shortly before relase when you see you have 100% of the desired languages.
+Then check for typos, language style, etc.
+- Main functionality - rather often, probably on nightly builds or weekly
+- Performance, specialized areas - one-two times per release probably, especially if these aren't critical and/or do not change often

 # Using a TCMS